 Target groups that benefit from education and training support provided within the activities of the Employment Office of Montenegro are persons with scarce occupations, persons without occupation, persons with disabilities, long-term unemployed persons and other persons whom the newly acquired skills and competences lead to faster employment.

 The Strategy for Social Inclusion of Roma and Egyptians in Montenegro 2016-2020 lays down special measures for employability and self-employability of Roma and Egyptians.
-A new Strategy for Social Inclusion of Roma and Egyptians in Montenegro 2021-2025 is being drafted.
+A new Strategy for Social Inclusion of Roma and Egyptians in Montenegro 2021-2025 has been adopted.

 Special Measures of Support

 Education and training programmes prepared by the Centre for Vocational Education provide an opportunity for an unemployed person who is in the Employment Office records to acquire a professional qualification or a key skill.
 The objective of this measure is to increase the employment of the unemployed persons by means of acquiring knowledge, skills and competences necessary to perform the tasks required by particular occupation.
 The Office finances total expenses of implementing the adult education and training programmes.

 Workplace training is a measure of support of the Employment Office, which enables an unemployed person who is in the Employment Office records to acquire new knowledge and skills on the job.
 The objectives of both measures are to increase the employability and to meet the staffing needs.